bczwartk4ps/Sensor_EWARM/README.md

 In the Sensor_EWARM.zip example, the C/C++test project is already created (.project, .parasoft, .cproject files).
 It can be imported into C/C++test as is.
 Follow steps in sections #7 and #8 to create and configure C/C++test project from scratch.
     To import existing C/C++test project:
    1. Open File> Import... dialog
-   2. Select General> Existing Porjects into Workspace > Next
+   2. Select General> Existing Projects into Workspace > Next
    3. Use "Browse..." button for "Select root directory" and navigate to the project folder (C:\work\parasoft\Sensor_EWARM in our case).
    4. List of projects in the dialog will be populated with Sensor.
 Press Finish to import the project.